Miami Family Law Attorneys Capably Manage Child Kidnapping Cases

 Contact our Miami family law firm for parental kidnapping representation

 Taking possession of a child in violation of a custody order can give rise to charges of kidnapping and lead to a protracted custody dispute in a foreign venue.
 No matter what side you are on in such a case, you need determined counsel from an experienced family law attorney.
-For immediate assistance, call Rafool, LLC, at (305) 567-9400 or contact our Miami office online to schedule an initial consultation.
+For immediate assistance, call Rafool, PLLC, at (305) 567-9400 or contact our Miami office online to schedule an initial consultation.